 The old man’s hands shake as he lifts the glass of whiskey to his lips.
 He sits alone at a table in the corner of the barroom.
 People pass him, but no one sees him.
 He’s in a world of his own.
 One that he created.

-Across the room he clearly sees the barflies, as they sit and drink and stare with blank faces into the mirror that hangs on the wall.
-He notices at the end of the bar, sitting alone, is a young girl.
+Across the room he observes the barflies, as they sit and drink and stare with blank faces into the mirror that hangs on the wall.
+He notices at the end of the bar, sitting alone, a young girl.
 At least she appears young to him.
 She might be the age of his daughter.
 What was her name?
 Molly?
 But he’s long forgotten birthday’s and faces and walks in the park.

 He’s someone’s father.
 Yet, he abdicated that role long ago.

 Outside in the cool night air, something down the alley catches the old man’s attention, and he trips on the uneven sidewalk and falls face first into the gutter.
 His lips kiss the cold, hard pavement, and the world is unaware.
-The late crowd shuffles by, and not one of them takes the time to look down where he lie, as he struggles to get back to his feet.
+The late crowd shuffles by, and not one of them takes the time to look down where he lay, as he struggles to get back to his feet.
 Lying in the wet, filthy gutter, absent-minded, he attempts to wipe the stains from his clothes.
 But why?
-He can’t expect to remove stains that have been embedded in his shabby clothes for too many years.
+He can’t expect to remove stains that have become embedded in his shabby clothes for far too many years.

-After Michael gains his feet, he shuffles and staggers to his waiting, one room apartment.
+After Michael regains his feet, he shuffles and staggers to his waiting, one room apartment.
 To a life he can’t blame on anybody else.
 For his life, the one he had coming to him.
 In the darkened room, it’s just him and his bottle.
 A familiar old friend.
 His only friend.
 In a city where nobody cares if he dies alone.

-Molly has arrived home and after dropping her keys on a small table next to a ratty old couch, she picks up a photograph and stares at it.
+Molly has arrived home, and after dropping her keys onto a small table next to a ratty old couch, she picks up a weathered photograph and stares at it.
 It’s a photo of a man and a girl.
 They sit happily together on a park bench.
 The day is sunny and they both wear big smiles.
 She gazes at the picture.
 She focuses on the man.
 His eyes look so familiar.
 She wants them to, but the tears won’t come.
 But still she cries.
 And no one hears.